The Importance of Choosing Non-Comedogenic Skincare Products

 Ingredients that are non-comedogenic and beneficial for acne-prone skin include:

-These non-comedogenic ingredients exfoliate the skin and/or reduce the number of bacteria on the skin’s surface.
-They can help in reducing the severity and frequency of acne breakouts.
+These non-comedogenic ingredients exfoliate the skin and/or reduce the number of bacteria on the skin’s surface, helping reduce the severity and frequency of acne breakouts.

 Additionally, certain non-comedogenic oils hydrate and moisturize the skin without blocking pores.
 These include: